atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 I
 34 .'
-“Husbands, Madam, ” said Dermot, “are but too often insenfible of the m
+“Husbands, Madam, " said Dermot, “are but too often insenfible of the m
 “blessings they enjoy in the possession “of the moss charming women in the “world.
 There are, however, other “men neither blind, to their beauties, I
-“nor indifferent about them; and a woman who is either ill-treated, or “neglected by a churlissh husband, has “the fairest pretence imaginable to “make herself happy with the atten “tions of any other man.”
+“nor indifferent about them; and a woman who is either ill-treated, or “neglected by a churlissh husband, has “the fairest pretence imaginable to “make herself happy with the atten “tions of any other man."
 9
 This civil speech, and the glances .with which it was accompanied, gave Mrs. Selby a pleasure which she could not conceal.
 She Smirked, and drew up her head, and.sidled in her chair. - Then, holding out the letter to Fanny,